joshuay1/dtw_respeaking/README.md

 ## DTW Word-Spotting Experiement

 This repository contains code that was used for a word-spotting (Query-by-Example) experiment using the DTW technique with MFCC features.
 The expriment aims to examine the effect of the linguistic practice of Respeaking, described in Reiman's BOLD method, on word-spotting.
 This experiment is conducted in the context of collaborative transcription for indigenous or endangered languages.
 The languages used in this particular experiment are Kunwinjku and a simulated low-resource English.
+The result of this experiement shows the positive effect of respeaking on word-spotting.
+It also demonstrates how additional collaborative tasks in respeaking can be included to significantly improve the performance of word-spotting in the transcription pipeline.

 The main processing ipynb files are contained in the word_spotting folder.

 ## Kunwinjku